-WODCW just signed on with Wild & Scenic Film Festival – Where Activism Gets Inspired!
+Where Activism Gets Inspired!
 The Wild & Scenic Film Festival is the largest film festival of its kind, showcasing the best and brightest in environmental and adventure films.
 Join us Wednesday July 24, 2019 at 7:00 pm and ending at 9:30 pm at the Landmark’s Edina Cinema in Edina, MN.
 Minneapolis area!

 On any given weekend, some of America’s most iconic wild animals are massacred in wildlife killing contests.
 Bloodied bodies are weighed and stacked like cords of wood, and prizes are awarded to the “hunters” who kill the largest or the most of a targeted species.
 Coyotes, bobcats, wolves and foxes are common victims of these contests.

 Camilla H. Fox is the founder and executive director of Project Coyote- a national non-profit organization based in Mill Valley, California that promotes compassionate conservation and coexistence between people and wildlife through education, science, and advocacy.
 She has served in leadership positions with the Animal Protection Institute, Fur-Bearer Defenders, and Rainforest Action Network and has spearheaded national, state and local campaigns aimed at protecting native carnivores and fostering humane and ecologically sound solutions to human-wildlife conflicts.